 Keep the ears clean—Ear infections can have a pungent odour and are relatively common in floppy-eared dogs.
 Weekly cleaning will help prevent infections.
 Ask your vet to show you how to safely clean your dog's ears.

-Brush him more often—Regular brushing, especially of the undercoat, will help remove odour-causing material from the hair, and the oils that can lead to odour.
+Brush your dog more often—Regular brushing, especially of the undercoat, will help remove odour-causing material from the hair, and the oils that can lead to odour.

 Learn about your dog's anal glands—These glands are often a cause of odour.
 Your veterinarian can show you how to check, and sometimes empty, the anal sacs to prevent problems with odour.